bruno-gbl/trends-in-peace/README.md

 # trends-in-peace
-Repository used to work on graphs for the book chapter "Trends in Peace"
+Repository used to work on graphs for the book chapter "Trends in Peace".